Langhalsdino/Kubernetes-GPU-Guide/README.md

 **Client**

 In order to control your cluster e.g. your master from your client, you will need to authenticate your client with the right user.
-This guid won’t cover creating a separate user for client, we will just copy the user from the master node.<br>
+This guid won’t cover creating a separate user for client, we will just copy the user from the master node.<br/>
-This will be easier, trust me 🤓 <br>
+This will be easier, trust me 🤓 </br>
 [Instruction to add custom user, will be added in the future]

 **1.** Install kubectl on your client.
 I have only tested it on may mac, but linux should work as well.
-I don’t know about windows, but who cares about windows anyway :D<br>
+I don’t know about windows, but who cares about windows anyway :D</br>
 **On Mac**
 ```
 brew install kubectl
 ```

-**On Ubuntu**
-You either follow the official guide: https://kubernetes.io/docs/tasks/tools/install-kubectl/ or you can extract the needed steps from the instruction for the worker above (will probably only work on Ubuntu).

 **2.** Copy the admin authentication from the master to your client
 ```
 scp uai@130.211.XXX.64:~/admin.conf ~/.kube/